 Alberto Salvatore, AIA, NCARB, EDAC

-Alberto Salvatore is Co-founder and Principal of Salvatore Associates.
-He has over 30 years of experience in healthcare architectural master planning, programming, department planning, and design.
+Alberto Salvatore is an Associate Principal at Harley Ellis Devereaux.
+He has 40 years of experience in healthcare architectural master planning, programming, department planning, and design.
 He has successfully lead teams nationally and internationally on projects large and small.
 Over this time he has come to understand and define the Physical Environment as only one of the system of components that define the Environment of Care (EOC) that is required to be addressed in the design of Spaces and Places that support the wellbeing of our communities and caregivers.
 Alberto was a key participant in defining the base knowledge used to integrate EBD into practice.
 He also participated in the development of the EDAC examination and sits on the EDAC Advisory Council, as well as, the Environmental Standards Council for the Center for Health Design.

 Bonnie Sanborn, EDAC